HL7/fhircast-docs/docs/specification/STU2.md

 If a Hub finds any errors in the subscription request, an appropriate HTTP error response code (4xx or 5xx) SHALL be returned.
 In the event of an error, the Hub SHOULD return a description of the error in the response body as plain text, used to assist the client developer in understanding the error.
 This is not meant to be shown to the end user.
 Hubs MAY decide to reject some subscription requests based on their own policies.

+### `webhook` vs `websocket`

+A subscriber specifies the preferred `hub.channel.type` of either `webhook` or `websocket` during creation of its subscription.
+Subscribers SHOULD use websockets when they are unable to host an accessible callback url.

+> Implementer feedback is solicited around the preference and desired optionality of webhooks and websockets.

 #### `webhook` Subscription Request Example
 In this example, the app asks to be notified of the `patient-open` and `patient-close` events.
 ```